wx-b/robosuite/README.md

 ## Installation
 The Stanford Robotics Suite officially supports Mac OS X and Linux, on Python 3.5+.
 It can easily be run on a headless mode, with or without a GPU, and has been extensively used both as a desktop library and on servers to generate RL experiences for distributed learning.

-The base installation without inverse kinematics requires Mujoco (with [mujoco-py](https://github.com/openai/mujoco-py), refer to link for troubleshooting the installation and further instructions) and NumPy.
+The base installation without inverse kinematics requires MuJoCo (with [mujoco-py](https://github.com/openai/mujoco-py), refer to link for troubleshooting the installation and further instructions) and NumPy.

-1. First install Mujoco by downloading it from its website ([Linux](https://www.roboti.us/download/mjpro150_linux.zip), [OS X](https://www.roboti.us/download/mjpro150_osx.zip)) and placing the `mjpro150` and your key `mjkey.txt` in `~/.mujoco`.
+1. First install MuJoCo by downloading it from its website ([Linux](https://www.roboti.us/download/mjpro150_linux.zip), [OS X](https://www.roboti.us/download/mjpro150_osx.zip)) and placing the `mjpro150` directory and your key `mjkey.txt` in `~/.mujoco`.
+You can obtain a key from [the MuJoCo website](https://www.roboti.us/license.html).
    - For Linux, you will need to install some packages to build mujoco-py (sourced from [here](https://github.com/openai/mujoco-py/blob/master/Dockerfile), with a couple missing packages added).
-If using APT,
+If using APT, the required complete command is:
      ```
      sudo apt install curl git libgl1-mesa-dev libgl1-mesa-glx libglew-dev \
              libosmesa6-dev software-properties-common net-tools unzip vim \